4 things to know: Bills draft pick TE Dalton Kincaid

 “Elite hands,” Beane said.
 “Really good route runner.
 Good feel setting up guys inside.”

-Beane said Kincaid’s skillset differs from established starting tight end Dawson Knox, allowing the Bills to play “11-and-a-half personnel,” with two tight ends on field, but Kincaid flexed out to a receiver position.
+Beane said Kincaid’s skillset differs from established starting tight end Dawson Knox, allowing the Bills to play “11-and-a-half personnel,” with two tight ends on field, and Kincaid flexed out to a receiver position.
+Kincaid fills the flex tight end role Beane had been searching for with free agent signings Tyler Kroft, Jacob Hollister, and O.J.
+Howard.

 “He pairs well in our offense,” Beane said.
 “He’s something we don’t have.”